OpenBB-finance/OpenBB/website/content/sdk/installation.md

 ## Install the OpenBB SDK

+There are two methods to install the OpenBB SDK.
+The easiest way is to use PyPi as it requires a single command to be ran.
+If you would also be looking to make code edits, it can be benefifical to clone the repository.

 ### Install From PyPi

+Inside any terminal run the following:

 ```bash
 pip install "openbb[all]"
 ```

-Done!
+That's it!
 The OpenBB SDK can now be imported to any Python session with the line of code below.

 ```console
 from openbb_terminal.sdk import openbb